Gisellet6387/jig-cyoa-project/situations/right.md

 ## YOU LIVED

-There was a hidden hole in the wall with a rope, you go down the rope and escape
+There was a rope leading to an exit through which you escaped through

 [Back to the beginning](Start.md)